tldr-pages/tldr/pages/common/git-bisect.md

 > Use binary search to find the commit that introduced a bug.
 > Git automatically jumps back and forth in the commit graph to progressively narrow down the faulty commit.

-- Start a bisect section by passing a known good commit and a known bad commit:
+- Start a bisect session on a commit range bounded by a known buggy commit, and a known clean (typically older) one:

 `git bisect start {{bad_commit}} {{good_commit}}`

-- For each commit that `git bisect` selects, mark it as "bad" or "good":
+- For each commit that `git bisect` selects, mark it as "bad" or "good" after testing it for the issue:

 `git bisect {{good|bad}}`